 Admittedly, when Sinead uttered those famous opening lyrics of the Prince cover Nothing Compares 2 U, it delighted everyone.
 To her credit, it didn’t feel old or contrived, it was just a memorable, beautiful song – so ingrained in the culture of a generation that it was a jolt to discover that it felt like a bit of a privilege to be hearing it performed live, up close.

 It wasn’t the song that people came away humming though.
 That award goes to Thank You for Hearing Me, from the 1994 album Universal Mother, easily one of the highlights of the night.

 It was almost uncomfortable to listen to the early numbers in the set – raw, vulnerable, often vitriolic songs that are as synonymous with Sinead as that unmistakeable, lilting Irish voice.
 When she performs it’s personal and intensely emotional, especially in such an intimate space.
 The gig stepped up a gear in the second half as she seemed to find her stride.

 The set offered a balanced selection, including the terrific upbeat folk of 4th and Vine and the impassioned Take Off Your Shoes, both from her most recent album How About I Be Me (And You Be You).
 Older numbers also impressed, including a popular performance of Jackie from her 1987 debut album The Lion and the Cobra, and a mesmerising a cappella rendition of the Irish poem I Am Stretched on Your Grave.

 Sinead O’Connor was warm, playful and easy with the audience, reading the room well.
 She’s nicely unpolished and everything is a bit rough round the edges, a bit ad-lib, but in a good way – in the way folk music should be.
 And you’re definitely in experienced hands.

-For further information about Sinead O’Connor and future events visit here.
+For further information and future events visit Sinead O’Connor’s website here.